kenchan0226/keyphrase-generation-rl/README.md

 -invalidate_unk: filter out all the unk words in predictions before computing the scores
 -disable_extra_one_word_filter: If you did not specify this option, it will only consider the first one-word prediction.
 Please use this option when using kp20k testing set.
 -num_preds []: It will only consider the first -num_preds keyphrases in each line of the prediction file.
+-replace_unk: replace the unk token with the token that received the highest attention score.
 ```

 ## Testing for cross-domain dataset